Moskowitza/furnitureof/furniture/src/posts/ForcesofChange.md

 ---
-slug:"/forces-of-change"
+slug: '/forces-of-change'
-title:"Forces of Change"
+title: 'Forces of Change'
-date:"2019-01-29"
+date: '2019-01-29'
 ---

 ## Presentation Overview

 That graphic is pretty dope.

 ## methodology

 Ok, some methodology:
 Authors picked 26 technologies and asked _some number_ of futurists to rank them form 1-10.

-* Eleven of these forces are new medical technologies
+- Eleven of these forces are new medical technologies
-* Seven of the forces are computing technologies
+- Seven of the forces are computing technologies
-* Eight are global sociodemographic forces
+- Eight are global sociodemographic forces

 And there is a list of 26 'technologies'